tr1ck3r/staging/README-POLICY-SPEC.md

 below and is the same starter policy that can be output by executing the `vcert getpolicy --starter` command.
 The specification has two sections, "policy" and "defaults".
-The "policy" section specifies values with which new certificate requests must comply and the "defaults" section specifies values that are recommended for use in certificate requests when not specified or overridden.
+The "policy" section specifies values with which new certificate requests must comply and the "defaults" section specifies values that are recommended for use in certificate requests when those values are not specified or overridden.
 VCert also supports YAML formatted specifications as input.

 ```json
 {